 Creating art and marketing art is the foundation of any artist’s business.

-You have to create art that people will want to purchase, and you have to put your artwork in front of people to let them know that it is for sale.
+You have to create art that people will want to purchase, and you have to put your artwork in front of people to let them know it is for sale.

 We have talked about developing a marketing plan and implementing the plan.
 But we did not talk about who to market your art to.